 San José State's offense set 10 single-season team school records and its players had a hand in tying or establishing more than 35 new school individual marks.
 Dougherty worked directly with quarterback David Fales on a passing game that gained more than 4,000 yards for the second season in a row.
 His success was recognized nationally as a 2013 nominee for the Broyles Award honoring the top assistant coach in the NCAA Division I FBS football.

 He came to San José State after spending the 2009 through 2012 seasons coaching wide receivers at the University of Washington.
 In his last three seasons with the Huskies, Washington participated in the 2010 Holiday, 2011 Alamo and 2012 Maaco Las Vegas Bowls.
+Dougherty guided the college careers of Jermaine Kearse and Devin Aguilar, two of the top pass catchers to play at Washington.
+Kearse, currently with Seattle, was a starter on the Seahawks' Super Bowl XLVIII winning team.
 For 2012, Dougherty added the title of passing game coordinator.

 The Spartans' offensive coordinator is reunited with San José State head coach Ron Caragher.
 The two worked together in 2007 and 2008 at the University of San Diego.
-In all, Dougherty coached five seasons with the Toreros - the first three with current San Francisco 49ers head coach Jim Harbaugh.
-Dougherty's players included San Francisco 49ers quarterback Josh Johnson, who completed his sixth National Football League season in 2013.
+In all, Dougherty coached five seasons with the Toreros.
+Dougherty's players included Cincinnati Bengals quarterback Josh Johnson, who completed his seventh National Football League season in 2014.

 A quarterback at the University of Missouri during the 1997 through 2001 seasons, Dougherty began his coaching career at Illinois Wesleyan College in 2002 and was there two seasons coaching defensive backs.